felice168/cit281-p7/README.md

 ### Code

-Please click the **"View on Github"** buttom on the top of the page to see the project code and other works.
+Please click the **"View on Github"** buttom on the top of the page to see the portfolio link